HectorRicardo/simple-music-app/README.md

 From this section onwards, we'll talk specifically about music apps (no more talking about general media apps or video apps, unless explicitly mentioned).

-An audio player does not always need to have its UI visible.
-Once it begins to play audio, the player can run as a background task.
-The user can switch to another app or lock the device while continuing to listen.

 To achieve this, the audio player must live within an Android service.
 An Android service is a long-lived Android component that can run in the